-Field crews are responsible for checking their data for completeness, accuracy and proper format (as established by AH staff in conjunction with Data Processing (DP), staff).
-Miscellaneous data and notes recorded in field books should be entered on data sheets if they are to be incorporated into the regular data set.
-Raw field data (original forms) will then be transmitted to the appropriate crew leader for review.
-This will provide them the opportunity to monitor the development of data trends on a more timely basis.
+Field crews are responsible for checking their data for completeness, accuracy, and proper format (as established by AH staff in conjunction with Data Processing (DP) staff).
+Miscellaneous data and notes recorded in field books should be entered on data sheets if they are to be incorporated into the computer data set.
+Raw field data (original forms) will be transmitted to the appropriate crew leader for review.
+This will provide crew leaders the opportunity to monitor the development of data trends on a more timely basis.

-The AH data processing liaison receives the original data after it has been reviewed by the crew leader.
-They will check for obvious errors and proper format, xerox and transmit copy to DP and then file the original.
+The AH data processing liaison will receive the original data after it has been reviewed by the crew leader.
+The liaison will check for obvious errors and proper format.
+The original will be filed and a photocopy will be transmitted to Data Processing.

-DP will transmit a computer printout of data to the AH liaison who will in turn give it to the appropriate crew to check.
+DP will transmit a computer printout of data to the AH liaison who will in turn give it to the appropriate crew leader to check.
 All corrections to data files will be made through the AH liaison.